-To provide Rancho Murieta Community Services District's (District) Security Patrol Officers (Patrol Officers) and Security Department with the necessary procedures, policies and responsibilities for use of the body-worn video systems as well as the management, storage and retrieval of audio/video material recorded by body-worn video.
+To provide the Rancho Murieta Community Services District's (District) Security Patrol Officers (Patrol Officers) and Security Department with the necessary procedures, policies, and responsibilities for the use of the body-worn camera systems as well as the management, storage, and retrieval of audio/video material recorded by body-worn cameras.
 Recorded data serves a dual purpose to the District by protecting both Patrol Officers and citizens.